International-GNSS-Service/SLM/doc/source/commands.rst

     <slm> routine deploy --re-validate

-You may also wish to not revalidate everything and instead let the new validation routines be run each time a stations data is updated.
+You may also wish to not re-validate everything and instead let the new validation routines be run each time a stations data is updated.

 .. typer:: django_routines.management.commands.routine.Command::typer_app::deploy